 Which is Right for You?

-As mentioned before, there are similarities between both systems.
-In fact, roughly 20% of what constitutes ECM/CMS is DMS in its entirety.
+As mentioned before, there are similarities between both content management systems.
+In fact, roughly 20% of what constitutes ECM is DMS in its entirety.
 They are both enterprise-grade solutions that reduce operational costs, help organizations go paperless, and facilitate streamlined internal processes.
-However, ECM/CMS is a better fit for larger organizations that want a major overhaul to their preexisting IT infrastructure.
+However, ECM is a better fit for larger organizations that want a major overhaul to their preexisting IT infrastructure.

 They can both provide web-based or network-based collaboration and information sharing between users; both can track files throughout their life cycle and they both provide security and systematic approaches to preserve confidential information.